 On 18 December 2019 we released our final report on the Values of Customer Reliability (VCR) review, setting out the VCR values for unplanned outages of up to 12 hours in duration (i.e. standard outages) for the National Electricity Market and the Northern Territory.
-This is is the largest VCR study ever conducted in Australia with over 9 000 residential, small business and industrial energy customers completing the survey.
+This is the largest VCR study ever conducted in Australia with over 9 000 residential, small business and industrial energy customers completing the survey.

 Our final VCRs for standard outages are calculated in accordance with our methodology for deriving VCR values (published on 26 November 2019).
 Our final VCR values have been quality assured by the Melbourne Energy Institute and our survey results were cross checked against calculations undertaken by KPMG.

 On 23 March 20 we published a draft model developed with ACIL Allen to estimate the costs of Widespread and Long Duration Outages (WALDO) for stakeholder consultation.
+As a result of this feedback we have decided to discontinue the WALDO model and methodology, but are considering avenues for future work, such as AER led research partnerships with universities.
+We have published our final conclusions setting out the reasons for our decision, consideration of issues raised, and possible next steps.

 As set out in the background below, as part of the review we have consulted widely with governments, energy regulators, customer and industry representatives and customers themselves.